The LawWorks Pro Bono Awards will be presented at the Awards ceremony to be held on Tuesday 7th December.

 Judging and awards ceremony

-The judging panel for the 2020 awards will be announced shortly.
+The judging panel for the awards includes:

 Need to get in touch?